perfectcube/cakephp-security/README.md

 # Workarounds

+## die / exit

 Calling die() / exit() is fairly normal in PHP, but it makes CakePHP code impossible to test.
 If you really need to stop the processing, please use Cake's _stop() method, defined in Object.php

+## safe variables

+Simply wrap them in raw() and the script will asume they are safe and don't need esacping